Improved bounds on Fourier entropy and Min-entropy

 With further simplification, we have

-Using the result of Diniz et al.~\cite{diniz:asymptoticgrowth}, $C_d=O(\sqrt{d})$, we get that the sparsity $T \leq 2^{O(d\log d)}$.
+Using the result of Bayart et al.~\cite{BPSS14}, $C_d=O(d^{0.365})$, we get that the sparsity $T \leq 2^{O(d\log d)}$.
 However, from the FEI conjecture (cf.~Claim~\ref{cl:entflat}) it follows that $T \leq 2^{O(d)}$.
-Thus, using the current best bound on $C_d$ we cannot conclude Theorem~\ref{thm:unbalancing2}.
-However, if the long-standing open question of $C_d$ being a universal constant were true, then Theorem~\ref{thm:unbalancing2} follows.
-But proving~$C_d$ a universal constant seems to be a very hard problem.
+Thus, using the current best bound on $C_d$ we cannot even conclude the special case of Theorem~\ref{thm:unbalancing2}.
+However, if the long-standing open question of $C_d$ being a universal constant were true, then this special case follows.
+But proving $C_d$ a universal constant seems to be a very hard problem.
 Nevertheless, in the next section, we will prove Theorem~\ref{thm:unbalancing2}, while circumventing the barrier of improving the upper bound on $C_d$.

-We remark that Theorem~\ref{thm:unbalancing2} does not say anything about the BH-inequality, since Theorem~\ref{thm:unbalancing2} states that a flat block-multilinear polynomial either takes a value in the range $(-1/8,1/8)$ or takes a value of magnitude more that $9/8$, while the BH-inequality states that such a polynomial definitely takes a value of high magnitude ($> 9/8$) on at least one input.\footnote{It is not clear to us if flat polynomials considered in Theorem~\ref{thm:unbalancing2} can take values close to $0$, or if it is possible to show that flat polynomials \emph{always} take a large value outside the Boolean cube.}
+We remark that Theorem~\ref{thm:unbalancing2} does not say anything about the BH-inequality, since Theorem~\ref{thm:unbalancing2} states that a flat block-multilinear polynomial either takes a value in the range $(-2/3,2/3)$ or takes a value of magnitude more that $4/3$, while the BH-inequality states that such a polynomial definitely takes a value of high magnitude ($> 4/3$) on at least one input.